BEHV 1001 Behaviour and Environment

 On successful completion of this subject, students should be able to:

-1. Define key concepts of the human-environment relationship.
+1. Apply key concepts related to the human-environment relationship.

-2. Apply principles of psychology and the broader social sciences to aspects of the human-environment relationship.
+2. Apply/integrate principles of psychology and the broader social sciences to interpret/explain aspects of the human-environment relationship.

 3. Evaluate real-world situations to articulate problems of behaviour-environment interaction.

-4. Develop arguments for change based on unit content and scholarly research.
+4. Construct/develop evidence-based arguments for change, drawing on subject content and scholarly research.

 5. Propose solutions to problems of behaviour-environment interaction, justifying your decisions based on scholarly research evidence.

-6. Demonstrate how knowledge gained from the subject can be used to achieve better person-environment fit in a variety of design situations.
+6. Apply knowledge and skills gained from the subject to enhance better person-environment fit in a variety of design contexts.

 Subject Content